About the Network

 Who we are

 Iris Bertz is an artist with wide practical experience across the creative, education and business sectors, developing strategies not only to share skills and knowledge but also to forge links across sectors and across cultures.
 Iris has been a project developer and mentor for many artists and young people.
-She runs a successful and well-respected programme working with German businesses and organisations to offer vocationally qualified young people the opportunity to work in a huge range of UK industries.
+She runs Bertz Associates, an arts and cultural organisation based in North West Birmingham.
 At the heart of her work is the dedication to the idea that everybody can be inspired to access education and training, maximise their opportunities and contribute to society.
-See the website www.irisbertz.co.uk
+See www.bertzassociates.net and www.irisbertz.co.uk.

-Zak Hamza is currently Assistant Digital Producer at Channel 4.
-He was previously Digital Content Producer at Eureka!, the National Children’s Museum.
+Zak Hamza is currently Digital Film Maker at Opera North.
+He was previously Assistant Digital Producer at Channel 4, and Digital Content Producer at Eureka!, the National Children’s Museum.
 He is experienced in digital media production, editing, and the creation of organic and paid advertising for social media and marketing channels.
-He previously ran his own production company, "OLV Films."
+He founded his own production company, "OLV Films."
 He has produced numerous films for the Mantle Network.

 Richard Kieran is in his 28th year of teaching.
 Fourteen of these have been as a Head teacher.
 He currently leads Woodrow First School in Redditch, serving an area of profound disadvantage.
 The school is acknowledged for its work using Mantle of the Expert.
 Richard has worked with teachers and children in schools across UK, Europe and the Middle East as well with ITT students in Birmingham, London, Leeds and Worcester.
 He has led teacher education exchange projects in Palestine and taught for four years at a Summer School for drama teachers in Jordan.
 He is at his happiest in the classroom asking questions he doesn’t know the answers to, constructing narratives and stories with children as well as working alongside the incredible team at Woodrow.